Women in the American Revolution: African American women

-Freedom suits
+Freedom lawsuits

 Between 1716 and 1783, fourteen northern black women brought civil lawsuits to gain freedom.
 Black women brought freedom suits for one of the following legal technicalities: there had been a fraudulent sale; the plaintiff's mother was not black (enslavement was determined by one's mother's status), or the plaintiff had entered a manumission agreement and the documentation had disappeared.
 Elizabeth Freeman is arguably the best known of these plaintiffs.
 She brought "the first legal test of the constitutionality of slavery in Massachusetts" in 1781, with Brom & Bett v.
 J. Ashley Esq.
 The state legislature never outlawed slavery outright, but its 1780 Bill of Rights declared all men free and equal; Freeman effectively used this rhetoric to challenge slavery forever in Massachusetts.
 Along with Brom, another of her owner's slaves, Freeman, won her freedom in 1781.
 Similarly, in 1782 a slave woman named Belinda petitioned the Massachusetts Legislature, not for her freedom, but for compensation for the fifty years she served as a slave.
 However, not all states followed Massachusetts' example so quickly: in 1810 there were still 27,000 slaves living in the Northern states.

 In the tense years leading up to the war, Britain recognized that slavery was a weak point of the American colonists.
 Indeed, unrest in slave communities was greatest in the two decades surrounding the American Revolution.
 In January 1775, a proposal was made in the British House of Commons for general emancipation in all British territories, a political maneuver intended to humble "the high aristocratic spirit of Virginia and the Southern Colonies."
 Slaves in the colonies recognized a certain British openness to their claims: in 1774, a "great number of blacks" petitioned General Thomas Gage, the British commander-in-chief of America and the governor of Massachusetts Bay, for their freedom.